 Answer: This happens because when electric current passes through a conducting wire, a magnetic field is created around the wire.
 The magnetic field causes deflection in the magnetic compass.

-Question 7: Will the compass needle show deflection when the switch in the circuit shown by Fig.14.24 is closed?
+Question 7: Will the compass needle show deflection when the switch in the circuit shown in this figure is closed?

 Copyright © excellup 2014